- Watch the 2023 Jimmo Symposium | Jimmo v. Sebelius at 10 Years: A Call for Sustainable Implementation

 What Can Beneficiaries Do If They Were Denied Care Under the Improvement Standard?

-The Jimmo settlement also establishes a process of "re-review" for Medicare beneficiaries who received a denial of skilled nursing facility care, home health care, or out-patient therapy services (physical therapy, occupational therapy, or speech therapy) that became final and non-appealable after January 18, 2011 because of the Improvement Standard.
-Shortly after the federal district court approves the settlement, CMS will announce how beneficiaries can invoke the re-review process.
-As more information becomes available, the Center for Medicare Advocacy will post information on its website.
+The Jimmo settlement also establishes a process of “re-review” for Medicare beneficiaries who received a denial of skilled nursing facility care, home health care, or out-patient therapy services (physical therapy, occupational therapy, or speech therapy) that became final and non-appealable after January 18, 2011 because of the Improvement Standard.
+You can access a request for re-review form here.
+CMS discusses and links to the form here.

 For people needing assistance with appeals, the Center for Medicare Advocacy has self-help materials available, including a Jimmo toolkit for skilled Nursing facility coverage.
 This information can help individuals understand proper coverage rules and learn how to contest Medicare denials for outpatient, home health, or skilled nursing facility care.

 Why the Jimmo Case Matters: